amichai-H/GameOfRobots/ReadMe.txt

 Areana represents the Areana which in the game is beeing played.
 Algorithems represents the algorithems we use.
-GameClient represents our comunication with the client.
+GameClient represents our comunication with the client and execution of his/auto plays.

 2.the visual part.